hotrodorm/hotrod/hotrod-project/docs/quick-docs/guides/enabling-sql-logging.md

 ## Example

-When the application is run with logging enabled the application will produce loggin lines such as:
+When the application is run with logging enabled the application will produce logging lines such as:

 ```log
 DEBUG --- [main] c.m.daos.primitives.account.selectByPK  : ==>  Preparing: select id, name from account where id = ?